Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 Depending on the selected inheritance type, only a certain number of attributes may be editable.
 However, you can add further attributes to an attribute set or remove unmapped attributes from an attribute set.

-> [Info] If the *Locked* toggle is enabled, this means that the attribute set is currently being worked on and cannot be modified.
+> [Info] If the *Locked* toggle is enabled, this means that the attribute set is currently undergoing maintenance and therefore cannot be edited temporarily.
+You can see all locked attribute sets in the *SET LOCKS* tab, see [Set locks](../UserInterface/01d_AttributeSetLocks.md).

 ### Add an attribute to the set